Citizen Petition for Corrective Action or Withdrawal of NPDES Program Delegation from the State of Wisconsin

 EPA Region 5 notified the DNR and the 16 Petitioners in March 2016 of a draft procedure for EPA’s investigation of the claims detailed in the PCA.
 EPA considered Petitioners’ comments before providing a final investigation protocol in June 2016.
 Petitioners and MEA are confident that the protocol is a tool with great possibility, but both the DNR and the Wisconsin Legislature must be willing to respond promptly to the EPA’s findings if this tool is going to make a real difference.

-The EPA will spend the remainder of calendar year 2016 to investigate the Petition and hopefully have initial findings to DNR and citizen Petitioners early in 2017.
+The EPA spent the remainder of 2016 to investigate the Petition and hopefully have initial findings to DNR and citizen Petitioners early in 2017.

 Also since the filing of the PCA, Petitioners have received meaningful, consistent support from business groups, lake and river associations, faith communities, and others.
 It’s clear that a diversity of groups and individuals are eager to talk about the gap between our universal need for safe lakes, rivers, and drinking water, and the way in which our state natural resources agency is currently protecting Wisconsin’s waters.

 What is a Petition for Corrective Action?

 The Petition for Corrective Action is a formal request to the U.S. Environmental Protection Agency to take action to correct the ways in which a state is not following federal water pollution laws.

 Facilities in Wisconsin that want to discharge pollutant to our waters seek a permit from the Wisconsin Department of Natural Resources, not from the federal Environmental Protection Agency.
 The landmark Clean Water Act allows for states to manage their own water pollution permitting programs, or the states' versions of National Pollutant Discharge Elimination System permits.
 The partnership between state and federal governments balances EPA oversight with state management.